artefazosya/Norbu_App/index.md

 or
  "what would you like to achieve" - "Improve sleep"

-- Reduce decision fatigue, simplify behavior: add default options here and on exercise screen, e.g. "training of the day".
+- Reduce decision fatigue, simplify behavior: add default options here and on an exercise screen, e.g. "training of the day".

 ## Event funnel
 Most popular exercices are: breathing and ball game.
 Let's investigate breathing exercise: